Alanna Kennedy: 2020 Summer Olympics

 Kennedy was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal, they were beaten by the USA.

+2023 FIFA Women's World Cup

+In July 2023, Kennedy was named in the 23-player squad for the 2023 FIFA Women's World Cup, hosted on home soil.

-2024-present: Summer Olympics and after
+2024–present: Summer Olympics and after

 On 4 June 2024, Kennedy was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.
 Australia were assigned to Group B in July.
 Due to losses against Germany and United States and a poor goal difference, they were eliminated.
 Kennedy had scored her team’s first goal against Zambia, in their 6–5 win.

-In October 2025 the defender was penalised with a red card and sent off for her foul tackle against Alessia Russo during a friendly against England held in Derby - the Lionesses defeated the Matildas 3–0.
+In October 2025, the defender was penalised with a red card and sent off for her foul tackle against Alessia Russo during a friendly against England held in Derby - the Lionesses defeated the Matildas 3–0.

+Kennedy was named the Most Valuable Player of the 2026 AFC Women's Asian Cup after scoring five goals in the tournament, even though her team finished as runners‑up after a 1–0 defeat to Japan in the final.